+Sexual activity and intimacy has many meanings.
+Physical intimacy can be achieved in many different ways.
 If your symptoms are acting up and intercourse just isn’t an option, consider exploring ways to be sexually intimate without having intercourse.
 For example, kissing, hugging, and massage can help create feelings of warmth and connectedness.
 Other options include manual stimulation, oral sex, and masturbation.
 All can be worked into love play in a way that’s pleasurable and promotes intimacy.

 However you engage sexually, choose activities that are enjoyable and acceptable to both you and your partner.

 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced